Deltares/ra2ce/docs/analysis_module/analysis_module.rst

 Initialization file templates
 -------------------------------------

 Below are all possible input parameters a user can specify.
 However, there are different combinations of parameters required for different purposes.
-Use the :ref:`example` to get familiair with the different possible combinations to call RA2CE-functionality.
+Use the :ref:`examples` to get familiair with the different possible combinations to call RA2CE-functionality.

 **network.ini**
 ::